redhat-nfvpe/onap-lab-experimental/doc/manager.md

   complex enough that it deserves its own step)
 * Installs Ceph Ansible playbooks on it, which TripleO will use later to install Ceph on cloud nodes
-* Creates and configures the "stack" user, which will be used by TripleO client to configure TripleO (though note that it does have sudo access, which will be necessary for *installing* TripleO)
+* Creates and configures the "tripleo" user, which will be used by TripleO client to configure TripleO (though note that it does have sudo access, which will be necessary for *deploying* TripleO)

 Note that OpenStack packages, including those for TripleO and TripleO-client, are provided by the [DLRN (pronounced "Delorean") project](https://dlrn.readthedocs.io/en/latest/).
 We will be